• Skip to primary navigation

 To bread your deer cutlets you will first dredge them in the flour mixture.
 This creates a thin coating for the egg mixture to stick to.
 You will then dredge in the egg mixture and let the excess drip off before returning the cutlets to the flour mixture a second time for one less dredging.
 This final dip into the flour mixture is what creates your crispy golden brown coating.

 Continue to work in batches until all of the steaks have been breaded.
-I like to rest the breaded meat on wire racks until I am ready to start frying.
+I like to rest the breaded meat on a wire rack until I am ready to start frying.
 I find wire racks allow for better airflow around the breading so it doesn't get gummy.

 Tip: To keep your hands clean, use one hand for working in the wet mixture and the other hand for working in the dry mixture.
 This will prevent breading your fingers into a gooey mess.